DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 ### Managing Multiple Checkpoints

 As of now a checkpoint can only be activated once.
 This is fine if your game was linear and you'd just hit these checkpoints one after another.\
-Now if you wanted a more free form approach we would have to make some changes.
+Now if you wanted a more free-form approach we would have to make some changes.
 Let's do that now.

 Here we only want one active checkpoint at a time.
 We also want to be able to access checkpoints multiple times.\
 We are going to fix this by keeping a link to the last checkpoint and turning it off after we reach a new one.
 We are going to use a technique that we used when making our data manager script.